‘Jeremiah Johnson’ With Bill Simmons, Chris Ryan, and Bill’s Dad

 So

-and i'll do my take in a second he though when he when he fights the five crows initially kills two with a shotgun one with a rifle swing to the head pulls the guy off the horse stabs him in the heart then gets stabbed in the back shoots the guy who knives him in the back cuts the throat of the last guy.
+He, though, when he when he fights the five crows initially, kills two with a shotgun, one with a rifle swing to the head, pulls the guy off the horse, stabs him in the heart, then gets stabbed in the back, shoots the guy who knives him in the back, cuts the throat of the last guy.

 So that's actually six.